JNRowe/river-configs/README.md

 |layouts|Some tags should be tiled in fancy directions, some should be monocle|
 |…      |\<things I depend on but haven’t noticed yet>                        |

+[wideriver] is a great layout engine, providing the main layouts I rely on.
+I may well end up changing to one of the scriptable replacements at some point though, both [river-luatile] and [riverguile] look enticing.

+The main thing I’m missing right now is per-tag default layouts, but you can work around that by issuing a heap of commands at startup(before any views are created to prevent flicker).

 ### foot (replacing `alacritty`)

 [foot] is amazing.
 If I’d known it was available before it may have been the